Cellavent

 • The combination of curcumin and phospholipids represents a weaker alternative compared to micelles

-• A measurable bioavailability of liposomal curcumin could not be scientifically proven
+• A measurable bioavailability of liposomal curcumin has not been scientifically proven

 Sources: